zpk1602/ml_project/README.md

 I want to figure out if games have actually changed in a meaningful way, or if it's just nostalgia talking.
 I'll be looking at three datasets that each give a different angle on the question.

 ### 1. Popular Video Games (1980-2023)
-Look at review scores, genre trends, and platform shifts.
-Try predicting scores based on release year, genre, and platform.
+Focus on review scores first.
+Look at how they've changed over time and what affects them.
+Try to predict scores based on:
+- Genre
+- Release year
+- Written reviews
+- Publisher or Franchise

 ### 2. Video Game Sales
 Check what kinds of games sold well.
 Build a model to predict high or low sales using features like platform, genre, and score.